Calamity210/puzzle/README.md

 ---

-## Features
+## Features 💡

 (Tap and drag your mouse or finger over the dash in the home page for a cool little animation).

 - Customizable difficulty.
 - Supports all flutter-supported platforms.
-- Supports both keyboard and joystick inputs.
+- Supports both keyboard and joystick inputs. 🕹
-- Randomly Generated Maps (It never gets old!!!).
+- Randomly Generated Maps (🎊 It never gets old 🎊).
 - Auto Solve (Click the help button, and it'll solve one box for you).
 - Restart (You can restart the same level if you messed up).
 - Fun (It has dash in it, why wouldn't it be fun?).

 ---

-## Running the Project
+## Running the Project 💻

 To run the project either use the launch configuration in VSCode/Android Studio or use the following command: